informalsystems/vdd/traceability/traceability.md

 |TRC-TAG.1::SYNTAX.1::SYNONYMY.1| |TRC-IMPL.1::SYNONYMY.1|
 : A logical unit may bear multiple tags, as a result of implementing multiple ancestor logical units.
 This gives rise to "synonyms tags".
-However, logical units with synonymous tags should always have a unique leaf tag.
+However, logical units with synonymous tags should always terminate with the same leaf tag.

   A logical unit is tagged with synonymous tags by separating the synonymous with a space.
 Given a unit with the leaf tag `T` that implements `n` ancestor